Join us for a virtual open house to learn more about the program! Find details and RSVP.

 Standardized Patient Program

-One of the unique features of this program is the standardized patient component, which provides unique and personalized learning for clinical mental health counseling students.
-Faculty design specific case studies, which create opportunities for students to apply their knowledge in simulated “real-world” scenarios with specially trained actors.
+A feature of this program is the standardized patient component, which provides unique and personalized learning for clinical mental health counseling students.
+Faculty design specific case studies, which create opportunities for students to apply their knowledge in simulated “real-world” scenarios with specially-trained actors.
 Students also have the opportunity to design their own case studies to demonstrate conceptualization skills and process understanding.

-Watch the video segment to see Dr. Michelle Cox, CMHC director, working with an actor from the standardized patient program.
+Watch the video segment to see Dr. Michelle Rose, CMHC director, working with an actor from the standardized patient program.

 Faculty and Staff